Apple displays: Flat panel displays

 The history of Apple LCDs started in 1984 when the Apple Flat Panel Display was introduced for the Apple IIc computer, principally to enhance the IIc's portability (see Apple IIc Portability enhancements).
 This monochrome display was capable of 80 columns by 24 lines, as well as double hi-res graphics, but had an odd aspect ratio (making images look vertically squished) and required a very strong external light source, such as a desk lamp or direct sunlight to be used.
 Even then it had a very poor contrast overall and was quite expensive (US$600), contributing to its poor sales and consequently it dropping from the market not long after its introduction.
-An estimated 10,000 IIc LCD displays were produced.
+An estimated 10,000 IIc LCDs were produced.

 Portable displays

 The next attempt at a flat panel was with the Macintosh Portable.
 More of a "luggable" than a laptop, it contained a high-resolution, active-matrix, 1-bit black & white, 9.8″ LCD with 640×400 resolution.
 Like the IIc Flat Panel, it was not backlit and required a bright light source to be used.
 A second generation model employed a backlit LCD.
-The PowerBook and MacBook series would continue to use LCD displays, following an industry-wide evolution from black-and-white to grayscale to color and ranging from 9″ to 17″.
+The PowerBook and MacBook series would continue to use LCDs, following an industry-wide evolution from black-and-white to grayscale to color and ranging from 9″ to 17″.
 Two primary technologies were used, active matrix (higher quality and more expensive) and passive matrix displays (lower quality and cheaper).
 By 1998 all laptops would use active-matrix color LCDs, though the Newton products and eMate portables would continue to use black and white LCDs.
 Apple's current MacBook portable displays include LED backlighting and support either 2560×1600 or 2880×1800 pixel resolutions depending on screen size.
 The iPod series used black-and-white or color LCDs, the iPhone line uses LCD and OLED displays, and the Apple Watch uses OLED.

 All-In-Ones

-In 1997, Apple released the Twentieth Anniversary Macintosh (TAM), its first all-in-one desktop with an LCD display.
+In 1997, Apple released the Twentieth Anniversary Macintosh (TAM), its first all-in-one desktop with an LCD.
 Drawing heavily from PowerBook technology, the TAM featured a 12.1″ active matrix LCD capable of displaying up to 16 bit color at 800×600.
 While Apple chose to retain traditional and cheaper CRTs for its all-in-one desktop line for the next 4 years, the TAM is undoubtedly the predecessor for the successful LCD-based iMac line of all-in-one desktops starting with the iMac G4 released in 2002.
 A substantial upgrade over the TAM, it contained a 15″ LCD supporting up to 1024×768 resolution.
 It was followed by a 17″ and 20″ models boasting resolution of up to 1680 × 1050.
 In 2005, the iMac G5 dropped the 15″ configuration and in 2007, the new iMac dropped the 17″ and added a 24″ to the line-up, further boosting resolution to 1920 x 1200.
 In October 2009, new iMac models moved to 16:9 aspect ratio screens at 21.5 and 27 inches.